Climate action

 Higg Index logo

-As a member Cascale, our apparel and footwear brands measure supply chain emissions using the Higg Index Tools.
+As a member of Cascale, our apparel and footwear brands measure supply chain emissions using the Higg Index Tools.
 This helps us better understand the environmental impact of our value chain and work closely with suppliers to reduce Scope 3 emissions.
-We plan to expand the use of these tools to all our brands.
+In 2025, we conducted comprehensive environmental assessments of over 380 suppliers using the Higg Facility Environmental Module (FEM), covering both finished goods and raw material production suppliers and representing over 95% of our total production volume.
+Over 87% of these assessments were independently validated by authorized third-party verification organizations.

 Our brands are driving climate action